STRIDE-QA: Visual Question Answering Dataset for Spatiotemporal Reasoning in Urban Driving Scenes: Experiments

 As presented in Table~\ref{tab:stride_bench_lsr}, all baseline models, including powerful general-purpose VLMs, exhibit poor performance on the spatiotemporal benchmark defined in Section~\ref{subsec:spatiotemporal_bench}.
 Their Localization Success Rate (LSR) scores are low, and they achieve near-zero results on the multi-frame (MLSR) and temporal consistency (TLC) metrics.
 This indicates a fundamental inability of existing models to perform reliable spatiotemporal reasoning in complex driving scenarios.

 In contrast, models fine-tuned on STRIDE-QA demonstrate dramatic performance gains.
-Our top-performing model, STRIDE-Qwen2.5-VL-7B, achieves an LSR of $96.3\%$ at $t=0~\text{s}$, a $96\times$ improvement over its baseline, proving it acquires precise present-moment spatial understanding.
-This capability extends to future predictions, maintaining an LSR of $38.9\%$ at $t=3~\text{s}$ (a $39\times$ improvement).
+Our top-performing model, STRIDE-Qwen2.5-VL-7B achieves an $LSR_{t=0}$ of 96.3\% (96$\times$ baseline), demonstrating precise spatial understanding.
+This extends to future horizons with an $LSR_{t=3}$ of 38.9\% (39$\times$ baseline).
 Furthermore, it obtains an MLSR of $55.0$ and a TLC of $28.4$, confirming that our dataset effectively teaches consistent reasoning across viewpoints and time (see Figure~\ref{fig:qualitative_results_strideqa_bench} for qualitative examples).

-However, the results also highlight the task's profound difficulty.
-While a TLC score of $28.4$ is a vast improvement from $0$, it also indicates that achieving long-term, perfectly consistent reasoning remains a formidable challenge.
-This suggests that while fine-tuning on our dataset provides a strong foundation, it may not be solely sufficient to master the full complexity of real-world dynamic prediction.
+However, the results also highlight the task’s difficulty.
+While a TLC score of $28.4$ improves from $0$, it indicates that achieving short-term consistent reasoning remains challenging.
+This suggests that fine-tuning on our dataset helps, but may be insufficient to capture the complexity of real-world dynamic prediction.

 In conclusion, our work makes two key contributions.
 First, we show that fine-tuning on STRIDE-QA closes a critical gap in spatiotemporal reasoning capabilities of VLMs.
-Second, by quantifying remaining challenges in long-term consistency, our benchmark guides future research toward building robust, safety-critical autonomous systems.
+Second, by quantifying remaining challenges in short-term consistency, our benchmark guides future research toward building robust, safety-critical autonomous systems.